 As the plants spread, peg the stems down at regular intervals.
 This helps to prevent their spread from completely taking over a space.

-Lift larger fruit such as pumpkins from the soil onto a tile, seed tray or other suitable hard surface.
+Lift larger fruit such as pumpkins onto a tile, seed tray or other suitable hard surface.
 This helps to prevent them from rotting as they develop.

 Raise fruit slightly off the floor by sitting it on a hard surface.
 This helps to prevent the fruit from pests.
 It also means that the fruit isn’t contacting damp soil, which can cause fruit to blemish or rot.